About Me

 My Experience in the Car Business

-As I was nearing the end of my eight-year term in the United States Coast Guard, I was coming to a crossroads in my life and needed to decide what I wanted to do for a career.
-Several times I would have people say to me, “Man, you can sell anything to anybody.
+As I neared the end of my eight-year term in the United States Coast Guard, I was coming to a crossroads and needed to decide what I wanted to do for a career.
+Several times, I would have people tell me, “Man, you can sell anything to anybody.
 You ought to sell cars.”
 At first, I thought I could never sell cars.

 I listened to my friends and found a part-time job selling cars at night.
-Being young and severely lacking training, I struggled for a short period until an old-timer took me under his wing and taught me the true art of professional car sales.
+Being young and severely lacking training, I struggled briefly until an old-timer took me under his wing and taught me the true art of professional car sales.

-Before I knew it, I made more money part-time a few nights a week than in my full-time military job.
-After being honorably discharged from the military for about a year, I moved back to the Dallas area to be closer to family.
+Before I knew it, I was making more money part-time a few nights a week than I was in my full-time military job.
+After being honorably discharged from the military for about a year, I moved back to Dallas to be closer to family.

 Pushing Metal Full Time

 I landed a sales job at a much bigger Ford dealership than my previous dealer.
 I quickly learned how cutthroat and ruthless the car sales profession was.
-It was a night and day difference from the last dealership I worked.
-I felt like I was a lamb sent to slaughter.
+It was a night and day difference from the last dealership I worked at.
+I felt like a lamb sent to slaughter.

-This dealership’s goal was to make as much money as possible from each car buyer who walked in the door.
-I quickly understood that if you stood still at this dealership, you would starve.
+This dealership aimed to make as much money as possible from each car buyer who walked in the door.
+I quickly understood that you would starve if you stood still at this dealership.
 The other car salesman will not help you.
 Either you kill, or you will be killed.

-While at this dealership, I did countless hours of training and specialized classes on how to read body language, psychology, high-pressure sales techniques, and mirror and manipulate people.
-The dealership paid for all this training, increasing my paycheck tenfold.
+While at this dealership, I completed countless hours of training and specialized classes on reading body language, psychology, high-pressure sales techniques, and mirroring and manipulating people.
+The dealership paid for all this training tenfold, increasing my paycheck.

 I can’t say I liked the position of car salesman at that dealership, talking people into buying cars they did not want and out of thousands of dollars all day long, but I was very good at it and made a pile of money while doing it.

-After a short time, The sales manager promoted me to closer.
-A closer is someone who comes in and helps close a deal when another car salesman is having difficulty finishing a deal.
-Being a closer was excellent because I just had to come in at the end of a car deal, spend a couple of minutes, get the car buyer to say yes, and get half the commission.
+After a short time, the sales manager promoted me to closer.
+A closer is someone who comes in and helps close a deal when another car salesman is having difficulty finishing it.
+Being a closer was excellent because I just had to come in at the end of a car deal, spend a few minutes, get the car buyer to say yes, and get half the commission.

 Are One Price Dealerships the Way of the Future?

-At this time in my career is when CarMax and AutoNation USA came into the car sales industry.
+At this time in my career, CarMax and AutoNation USA entered the car sales industry.
 These two companies were the new kids on the block and were looking to change how people buy cars.
-One price dealership, I had to be part of it.
+One-price dealership, I had to be part of it.

 When these companies first opened, they would not hire anyone with prior car sales experience.
-I found a dealership by the name of CarChoice in Lewisville, Texas.
-I was bought out by AutoNation a short time later.
+I found a dealership called CarChoice in Lewisville, Texas.
+A short time later, AutoNation bought me out.

 After bugging them to death, I got my foot in the door and was hired as a greeter, welcoming people who walked in the front door.
-I was soon promoted to a car salesman, spent another year as one of the top car salesman months after month, and then was promoted to a Finance and Insurance Manager.
+I was soon promoted to a car salesman, spent another year as one of the top car salespeople month after month, and then was promoted to Finance and Insurance Manager.

 I enjoy the finance aspect of a car dealership.
-You get a lot of specialized training on talking people into products they don’t want or need to buy.
-It’s amazing how many car buyers think the car buying process is over after they have agreed on the price of the car.
+You get a lot of specialized training on talking people into buying products they don’t want or need.
+It’s incredible how many car buyers think the buying process is over after they agree on the price of the car.

-After spending a while in the finance department, I became a Floor Manager or Team Leader.
-This position would be considered a Used Car Manager in a traditional car dealership.
+After working in the finance department for a while, I became a Floor Manager or Team Leader.
+This person would be considered a used car manager at a traditional car dealership.

-I had a team of 8 to 12 salesman that I was responsible for overseeing.
-I overlooked all aspects of their daily activities and helped them sell cars, work with customers, appraise their trades, and close car deals.
-The outstanding dedication and hard work of my team members consistently kept me the #1 Team Leader month after month at my dealership.
+I was responsible for overseeing a team of 8 to 12 salesmen.
+I oversaw all aspects of their daily activities and helped them sell cars, work with customers, appraise their trades, and close car deals.
+My team members’ outstanding dedication and hard work consistently kept me the #1 Team Leader month after month at my dealership.

 Selling Cars Over the Internet – It Will Never Work

-Around this time in my career, the manufacturers and dealers started exploring how to sell cars on the internet.
+Around this time in my career, the manufacturers and dealers started exploring how to sell cars online.

-My GM at this time was old school car business and believed nobody would ever buy cars using the internet.
+My GM at this time was in the old-school car business and believed nobody would ever buy cars using the internet.
 Although I had no idea what I was doing, I knew this would be the way of the future.

-Over the next few months, scratching and clawing, I built the #1 internet department in the company.
-As savvy car shoppers were learning how to research and buy cars using the internet, my team and I were learning how to sell cars on the internet.
+Over the next few months, scratching and clawing, I built the company’s #1 internet department.
+As savvy car shoppers learned how to research and buy cars using the internet, my team and I learned how to sell cars on the internet.

-If it was one thing I learned about internet car sales, it’s that you can’t play games with people about price and telling the truth.
+If there was one thing I learned about internet car sales, you can’t play games with people about price and telling the truth.

-I’ve tried just about everything you can imagine, and the only thing that works is deep discounts and the truth to get internet car buyers in your door.
+I’ve tried almost everything you can imagine, and the only thing that works is deep discounts and the truth to get internet car buyers in your door.

 Back to a Traditional Dealership

 AutoNation USA decided to shut down all of its used car superstores.
-Two days later, I am a Used Car Manager at a well-known high-volume franchised Nissan dealership in the Dallas, TX area.
+Two days later, I became a used car manager at a well-known, high-volume, franchised Nissan dealership in the Dallas, TX, area.

 I’m now responsible for the entire used car department.
 I enjoyed managing a used car department of a dealership.
 There’s a lot more involved with used cars than new cars, but you are always busy doing something, and you also get to drive all the different vehicles.

-About a year or so later, a good friend of mine found me and told me about a new car dealership that some guys had just bought, and they were looking for some experienced people to help get it off the ground.
+About a year or so later, a good friend of mine found me and told me about a new car dealership that some guys had just bought.
+They were looking for some experienced people to help get it off the ground.
 I thought it would be an excellent opportunity to get in on the ground floor, so I went and talked to them.

-They were only selling 25-50 cars a month, and we have brought them up to well over 400/month.
-With this dealer, again, it was telling whatever a customer wants to hear to sell a car.
+They were only selling 25-50 cars monthly, and we have brought them up to well over 400/month.
+With this dealer, again, it was telling whatever a customer wanted to hear to sell a car.
 That’s what we did.
 We took uninformed customers for every dime we could.
 (Of course, we stayed within the limits of the law.)

 Moving On Up in the Car Business

-After a couple of years, the car dealer started to expand and bought another underperforming dealership.
+After a few years, the car dealer expanded and bought another underperforming dealership.
 This one was a dual-brand franchise dealership.
 I became a partner and the general sales manager of the new dealership.
 I gladly accepted and took the position.

-We were using the same practices as the last dealership we soon made the underperforming dealership one of the most profitable car dealerships in the area.
+We used the same practices as the last dealership, and we soon made the underperforming dealership one of the most profitable car dealerships in the area.

-A friend of mine approached me and asked if I would like to partner with just him on an independent Franchise new car dealership in West Texas.
+A friend approached me and asked if I would like to partner with him on an independent Franchise new car dealership in West Texas.
 I again jumped at the opportunity, and we went for it.

 We owned and operated the car dealership for a few years, and someone came along and wanted it more than we did, so we decided to sell.

-After moving to the Oklahoma City, Oklahoma area, I decided to look into the Buy Here Pay Here business.
+After moving to Oklahoma City, Oklahoma, I decided to look into the Buy Here Pay Here business.
 I found it an excellent way to help people find transportation for people who cannot finance with a traditional lending institution.
-I found a Partner and started a little LHPH and have since retired.
+I found a partner and started a little LHPH, and I have since retired.

 That brings me to now.
 I’m probably sitting in front of my computer right now, adding to this website or answering questions that car buyers like yourself have sent me.